shaftoe/nuimo-raspberrypi-demo/README.md

 # Troubleshooting

+- If you are having trouble to connect your Raspberry Pi to your computer or your router, [refer to the Raspberry Pi ASAP Setup Guide](http://kr15h.github.io/RPi-Setup/)
-If `sudo hcitool lescan` prints `Set scan parameters failed: Input/output error.`, try running the following commands:
+- If `sudo hcitool lescan` prints `Set scan parameters failed: Input/output error.`, try running the following commands:

     sudo hciconfig hci0 down
     sudo hciconfig hci0 up